 The portion of such communications-related services handled by SoftBank Corp. could indirectly influence our performance.
-If SoftBank Corp. fails to complete construction on time and services to subscribers are delayed, we might be unable to account for projected sales on time and could lose business opportunities due to cancellations.
-Failure to build infrastructure and problems with service quality could cause subscribers to cancel services early, thereby negatively impacting our earnings.
+If SoftBank Corp. fails to complete construction on time and services to subscribers are delayed, we might be unable to account for projected revenue on time and could lose revenue opportunities due to cancellations.
+Failure to build infrastructure and problems with service quality could cause subscribers to cancel services early, thereby negatively impacting our business results.